13812453806/fluentd-boot/README.md

 You can customize the `FLUENTD_HOST` and `FLUENTD_PORT` environment variables to point to your docker-machine IP.

 For instance, on my mac, I run the application with `FLUENTD_HOST=192.168.99.100`.

+### 2. Run ./gradlew bootRun

+This step will start the springboot application, it will produce random logs and put them to the elasticsearch.
+We can view the logs in Kibana.

 ## Principle